List of Alma Scots head football coaches

-The Alma Scots football program is a college football team that represents Alma College in the Michigan Intercollegiate Athletic Association, a part of the Division III (NCAA).
+The Alma Scots football program is a college football team that represents Alma College as a member of the Michigan Intercollegiate Athletic Association (MIAA) as the NCAA Division III level.
 The team has had 30 head coaches since its first recorded football game in 1894.
-The current coach is Jason Couch, class of 1997.
-The former head coach is Greg Pscodna, who replaced Jim Cole who had coached the Scots for a record 21 seasons, taking the position in 1991.
+The current head coach is Jason Couch, who has served in that position since the 2018 season.